 The Fish Market a restaurant in Casco Antiguo, serving up street food with a twist.
 The rotating blackboard menu of fresh seafood fuses flavours of Southeast Asia and the Mediterranean and might include fish gyros, gazpacho with prawns, thai green fish curry, Vietnamese sandwiches, furikake tuna steaks.
 We have a pleasure to interview chef Carlos Serrano and dig in to The Fish Market kitchen.
 Enjoy the interview with this great Chef!Why did you decide to become a chef?
 What other positions from the back of the house have you previously occupied?

 Since I was very little I have been motivated by the food and cooking; my grandfather travelled a lot for work to Africa, Asia, Mexico, Europe and always brought new spices.
-Him and his wife are great cooking enthusiast; never eaten "normal".
-One day sweetbreads curry another a fish in green sauce!
-At 8 years old I made my own birthday cake and it was something easy for me; since that day I felt a passion to this wonderful profession and I have always dedicated myself to the kitchen I have not occupied another position.
+He and his wife are great cooking enthusiast; never eaten "normal".
+One day sweetbreads curry another a fish in the green sauce!
+At 8 years old I made my own birthday cake and it was something easy for me; since that day I felt a passion for this wonderful profession and I have always dedicated myself to the kitchen I have not occupied another position.

 Did you go to culinary school?
 Where and how did you train?

 Yes, I studied cooking in Venezuela in one of the few schools that were known at the time.
 I was 18 years old but my training in the kitchen started much earlier!
 I worked after classes in an Italian restaurant where my grandfather spend a lot of time.
-I always asked Him to take me there and ask if they could teach me how they do different pastas.
+I always asked Him to take me there and ask if they could teach me how they do different kinds of pasta.
 And that's how it all started!
 I have passed through all the different areas of the kitchen and it didn’t matter that I was only 12 years old at that time.

 Do you have a sense of humour?

 Of course, my sense of humour is of a good dark colour but still intelligent hahaha